How Do I Get My Race License?

 - To update your medical information, complete the online medical application.

 Provisional License information:

 For new NASA license holders (no previous racing license held with NASA or another sanctioning body), the license is considered “provisional” until four regional races have been completed incident-free.
 The provisional license is a paper card that is picked up at the driver’s first racing event and given to the race director to hold for the day.
 The race director will sign the card at the end of the day to confirm the driver’s races.
 The provisional card must be filled out and turned in to the Race Director at the beginning of an event and collected at the end of the event.

-Once four races have been signed off, the Provisional License is complete, and the information will be submitted to the NASA National Office for their full National Competition License and receive their hard card by mail.
+Once four races have been signed off, the Provisional License is complete, and the information will be submitted to the NASA National Office for them to send your full National Competition License hard card by mail.